amplication/docs/docs/how-to/deploy-to-aws-ecs.md

 slug: /deploy/aws/ecs
 ---

+To get started with deploying your generated service onto Amazon Web Services (RDS), we can look towards Elastic Container Service (ECS).
+This is a service which allows to deploy an application as a container in an easy manner.
+This walkthrough uses various plugins within Amplication together, to both provision the infrastructure required as well as setup a process for continuous integration and deployment.

 ## 1. Pre-requisites - Manual configuration

 Although the setup in this example abstracts away a large part of the work to get the service running on Amazon Web Services, some manual actions are required to lay the ground work for the setup.